Residential Real Estate Contracts in Texas: The Value of Special Provisions

 Critical Deal Points Should be in Writing

-Earnest money contracts in Texas control 90% of the rights and remedies of the parties.
-Unless the contract (and its addenda) expressly provide for inclusion of a custom provision, neither party can compel its addition later without a formal contract amendment.
 If a right, requirement, or condition is not expressly stated in the signed contract or its addenda then it probably does not exist.
-A formal contract amendment will be required to add it.
+A formal contract amendment will be required to add new terms to an already-signed contract.

-In interpreting contracts, Texas courts usually do not allow extrinsic evidence (found outside the four corners of the written document) in the interpretation of clearly-written contracts.
-“The parol evidence rule [excludes oral statements and] bars consideration of evidence that contradicts, varies, or adds to the terms of an unambiguous written agreement . . . evidence of surrounding facts and circumstances, including evidence of industry custom and usage, cannot be used to add, alter, or change the contract’s agreed-to terms.”
+“The parol evidence rule [excludes oral statements and] bars consideration of evidence that contradicts, varies, or adds to the [plain meaning] of an unambiguous written agreement. . . .
+Evidence of surrounding facts and circumstances, including evidence of industry custom and usage, cannot be used to add, alter, or change the [plain meaning of the] contract’s agreed-to terms.”
 Barrow-Shaver Resources Company v.
 Carrizo Oil & Gas, Inc., 590 S.W.3d 471 (Tex.
 2019).

 Resistance to Special Provisions

-Buyers or sellers seeking even minor customization of the TREC 1-4 contract can expect a degree of resistance from brokers, agents, and title companies.
 The only solution is to relentlessly self-advocate.
-If a seller wants the warranty deed to include a thorough “as is” clause in bold and all caps, it may be necessary to simply insist.
-The seller should not sign the contract unless and until this requirement is clearly stated in a signed document—not merely orally promised.
+If a seller wants the warranty deed to include a thorough “as is” clause in bold and all caps (and every seller should), it may be necessary to simply insist against agent pushback.

 Signing a bare-bones standard contract with the assumption that special provisions can be worked out later is a faulty strategy.
 One may then hear the broker or agent say “Oh, if you wanted that provision you should have gotten it before we signed the contract.”